Water Quality: Agencies Should Take More Actions to Manage Risks from Harmful Algal Blooms and Hypoxia

 |

-EPA and NOAA agreed with this recommendation.
-In March 2024, EPA and NOAA officials stated that they are taking actions, in consultation with other members of the working group, to develop a national goal focused on efforts to prevent HABs and hypoxia.
-In April 2024, EPA and NOAA developed national objectives for the working group, including an objective to help decision-makers prevent new or the expansion of existing HABs or hypoxia events through advancing the dissemination of information on their human-caused drivers.
-By developing and subsequently incorporating this objective into the national HAB and hypoxia strategy in the 2024 national assessment of HABs and hypoxia, the agencies, through the working group, could help increase federal attention on preventative actions to reduce the risks that HABs and hypoxia pose to tribal, state, and local communities.
-We will continue to follow up on this recommendation.
+In December 2024, NOAA and EPA officials stated that they are developing a national goal focused on efforts to prevent HABs and hypoxia.
+The goal, which the officials provided, was developed in collaboration with members of the working group and is to disseminate information on anthropogenic drivers of HABs and hypoxia, including to help decision-makers prevent new or the expansion of existing HABs or hypoxia events.
+The officials stated that they plan to incorporate this goal into the forthcoming national assessment of HABs and hypoxia, which has been delayed until at least summer 2025.
+By developing and incorporating this goal into the national assessment, the agencies, through the working group, could help increase federal attention on preventative actions to reduce the risks that HABs and hypoxia pose to tribal, state, and local communities.
+GAO is waiting for the updated national assessment to be published to fully close this recommendation as implemented.

 |